Ralph Fiennes: 1983–1992: Theatre work and film debut

-Fiennes trained at RADA (the Royal Academy of Dramatic Art) in London between 1983 and 1985.
-He began his career at the Open Air Theatre, Regent's Park, and also at the National Theatre.
+Fiennes began his career at the Open Air Theatre, Regent's Park, and also at the National Theatre.
 He achieved prominence at the Royal Shakespeare Company (RSC).
 Fiennes first worked on screen in 1990 when he starred as T. E. Lawrence in the British television film A Dangerous Man: Lawrence After Arabia.
 He made his film debut in 1992 as Heathcliff in Emily Brontë's Wuthering Heights opposite Juliette Binoche.
 He had a major role in Peter Greenaway's historical drama film The Baby of Mâcon with Julia Ormond, which provoked controversy and was poorly received.